If you suffer from anxiety, you are certainly not alone.

 If left untreated, anxiety can have a serious impact on your quality of life, making it difficult to perform even the most basic tasks.

-Fortunately, there are effective therapies available that can help you manage your anxiety and reclaim your life.
-One such therapy is ISTDP.
+Fortunately, there are effective therapies available that can help you overcome the difficulties created by anxiety, one such approach is ISTDP.

 This article will explore what anxiety is and how ISTPD may be able to help you overcome your anxiety difficulties,